New Zealand long-tailed bat: Threats and conservation

 The long-tailed bat garnered legal protection under the New Zealand Wildlife Act 1953.
-With the New Zealand Department of Conservation (DOC) considering it to be under the umbrella category of 'Threatened', but the conversation status of 'Nationally Critical.'
+With the New Zealand Department of Conservation (DOC) considering it to be under the umbrella category of 'Threatened', but the conservation status of 'Nationally Critical.'
 DOC also claims there are between 20,000 and 100,000 individuals left in New Zealand.
 The major threats for this species are mammalian predators, human and bird interference of roosts, logging of lowland forests and urbanisation.
 In the past 150 years, this species has become greatly affected by predation from introduced mammals.
 As they are one of only two native mammals in New Zealand, they did not evolve to live in conjunction with other mammals.
 This has resulted in an abundance of bottleneck events.
 The main predators for this species are stoats (Mustela erminea) and rats (Rattus rattus), as well as feral cats (Felis catus) for the populations that are nearer to urban settlements.
 During periods where stoat and rat presence is increased, major population declines occur for this species, and recovery is only partially effective until the next predation outbreak causes an even larger reduction.
 With these outbreaks occurring every 3–4 years, it is predicted that this species will be reduced by a further 90% within the next 30 years.

 Current conservation efforts are being carried out by DOC, with frequent surveying and banding to understand more about the population dynamics of this species.
 Predator control has become a priority in the areas where this bat is commonly found.
 Eglinton Valley in Fiordland has been the focus of this initiative, where the population has shown significant increase as a result of conservation efforts.
 Monitoring is currently the most important factor in understanding how this species can be brought back from the brink of extinction.
 Bat recorders that can record echolocation signals are used to understand more about their distribution and how it changes seasonally.